-Imam Rizwan Rawat, chaplain at Michael Sobell House and part of the Spiritual Care Team, was recently involved in organising a Muslim burial over the last week of a woman’s life.
+Imam Rizwan Rawat, chaplain at Michael Sobell House and part of the Spiritual Care Team, was recently involved in organising a Muslim burial over the last week of someone’s life.
 Here, he discusses the importance of a quick burial in Islam, the organisation of the burial and how working with the Watford Muslim Community made this important rite possible.
 Rizwan writes below.

 “We had quite a young patient who was in a difficult financial position.
 She was a devout Muslim and I would sit and pray with her.
 In late December, one of our speciality doctors told me that this patient had maybe days if not hours left to live, so I came into the Inpatient Unit at Michael Sobell House to see her.
 As a Muslim, we knew that when this particular person died it would be important for her to be buried as soon as possible.